Moving to Springfield, Massachusetts: What You Need to Know

 What is the cost of living in Springfield, Massachusetts?

-The cost of living in Springfield is below the national average, making it an attractive option for budget-conscious individuals and families.
+The cost of living in Springfield is below the national average, making it an workable option for budget-conscious individuals and families.
 The local sales tax is 6.25%, which is competitive compared to other regions.
 Housing remains the most significant factor in cost savings, with both rental and purchase options being more affordable than in many other U.S. cities.

 • Median rent: $1,200